 JDL intends to file its PD application with the City Council in coming months.
 Once filed, the PD application would be introduced to City Council and referred to a future Chicago Plan Commission hearing.
 Prior the hearing, the proposal would be refined by the development team in coordination with City departments, local aldermen, neighborhood stakeholders and the general public.

+The North Union team introduced its Master Planned Development application to the Chicago City Council on March 24, 2021.
 Dates for additional public review, including the Chicago Plan Commission hearing, are still to be determined.
 All questions on the development proposal can be directed to DPD@cityofchicago.org.